Last update: 09.30.2019

 When it comes to NordVPN, of all the servers in all the world, we couldn’t find one that wouldn’t load Netflix.
 Again, in some locations like Australia or Japan, the speed was around 5 Mbps which is the recommended minimum for HD streaming.
 But a bird in your grasp is better than a moose in the woods.

 All in all, if you’re based in Europe or North America, feel free to choose Astrill VPN and enjoy UHD playback.
 But if you will want your Netflix to follow you wherever you go, NordVPN is your weapon of choice.

 It’s very easy to use Astrill VPN for Netflix.
 First, you create an account on Netflix, if you haven’t done so already.
 The last step is selecting the library you want to access, which will probably be the US.
 So you will need to choose Astrill VPN servers in… the US!

 Astrill VPN has a very lightweight interface where you just enter your username and password, pick a protocol, and log onto their servers.
 In certain cases, you might want to choose another US server if you can’t get no satisfaction from the one Astrill auto-selected for you.

 Setting up a router should also be fairly easy as Astrill offers apps for them instead of some lengthy tutorials for manual configuration.
 It will prove to be very convenient when you want to watch Netflix from different devices.

-Should you encounter any issues like your favorite server no longer working, be sure to contact Astrill’s support, just be aware they’re not 24/7, working US hours.
+Should you encounter any issues like your favorite server no longer working, be sure to contact Astrill’s 24/7 live chat support.